jamesthesnake/PumasDocs.jl/docs/src/basics/estimation.md

 - `Laplace()`: second order Laplace approximation
 - `LaplaceI()`: second order Laplace approximation with interaction.

-These likelihoods utilize the conditional loglikelihoods defined by the error distributions.
-If the derived values were specified by values instead of probability distributions, these likelihoods are calculated via the L2 Euclidian norm, which amounts to an implicit assumption that the error distributions are standard normal.

 ### FittedPuMaSModel

 The relevant fields of a `FittedPuMaSModel` are: